-The Company recognizes connection and reconnection charges, pole rentals, and wheeling charges as service is rendered; and recognize credit balances of clients, after six months of finalized the account, as income.
+The Company recognizes connection and reconnection charges, pole rentals, and wheeling charges as service is rendered.
 These charges are included in other operating income in the Statements of Income.

-- q.
+- p.
 Use of Estimates The preparation of the financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 These estimates include but are not limited to the useful lives for depreciation and amortization, allowances for doubtful accounts receivable, estimates of future cash flows associated with asset impairments, loss contingencies, collection or reimbursement of the fuel component adjustment account, derivatives and estimated unbilled revenue.
 The estimates and assumptions used are based upon management's evaluation of the relevant facts and circumstances as of the date of the financial statements.
-Actual results could differ from those estimates. - r.
+Actual results could differ from those estimates. - q.
 Concentration of Credit Risk The Company has exclusivity for the distribution and marketing of electric power to customers located in its concession zone.
 The Company does not believe that significant risk of loss from a concentration of credit risk exists given the large number of customers that comprise its customer base and their geographical dispersion.
-The Company also believes that its potential credit risk is adequately covered by the allowance for doubtful account.

-s.
-Environmental Matters - The Company is subject to a broad range of environmental, health and safety laws and regulations.
-In July 1998, the Panamanian Government enacted environmental legislation creating an environmental protection agency (Autoridad Nacional del Ambiente ("ANAM") in Spanish) and imposing new environmental standards affecting the Company's operations.
+The Company also believes that its potential credit risk is adequately covered by the allowance for doubtful account. - r.
+Environmental Matters The Company is subject to a broad range of environmental, health and safety laws and regulations.
+In July 1998, the Panamanian Government enacted environmental legislation creating an environmental protection agency (Autoridad Nacional del Medio Ambiente ("ANAM") in Spanish) and imposing new environmental standards affecting the Company's operations.
 Failure to comply with these applicable environmental standards, stricter laws and regulations may require additional investments or may adversely affect the Company's financial results.